assembler-institute/ETL-Episode_I/README.md

 To follow the second video, you will have to set up your workspace!

-Inside a folder called "Entorno" (or the name you want), create the following foders:
+Inside a folder called "Entorno" (Or wherever you would like to put it), create the following foders:

 - "raw": where you will put the main Notook .ipynb to follow the LiveCoding.

 - "sources": where you will put the files of type .csv, .txt, .xlsx, .docx, etc.

-- "" and "Trusted"
+- "" and "Trusted"      ---> Dónde está esta info?

 Observation: